camlp5/camlp5/doc/rst/commands.rst

    bytecode (compiled with ocamlc, not ocamlopt), able to dynamically load OCaml object files (ending with ".cmo" and ".cma").

+   We repeat (as explained in ::ref:`introduction`) that it should almost never be necessary to use the ``camlp5`` command directly: instead, specifying ``-syntax`` and various preprocessor packages to ocamlfind should be sufficient.

    Most other Camlp5 commands derive from that one: they are the command "``camlp5``" with some implicitely applied parameters.